SkandaAithal-1/CUDA/README.md

 **Update** :
 Optimized the kernel to use shared memory to reduce global memory access.
 Tiling is done so that the thread block covers the input vector.

+**Update** :
+Another optimized kernel where the threads map to the output vector.
+This makes loading the input slightly complex.

+---

+## Task 10: 2d Convolution

+**Summary** :
+Implemented an optimised kernel for 2d convolution.
+The threads map to the input vector and some threads of the block are turned off during output vector calculation.